RoelofSetsFire/data-processing-1/30 Homework/10 Preparations/20 Python.md

 # Installing Python and the pattern library

+In this course we will be working with Python to gather and process datasets.
-About the version numbers of Python.
-There are currently two flavors of the Python language, Python 2 and Python 3.
+There are currently two flavors of the
+Python language, Python 2 and Python 3.
 For this class (and currently in most science and business) Python 3 is not used.
 We require that you install version 2.7.? of Python.
-(Note that there are real incompatibilities between Python 2 and python 3, so installing the wrong one will break the most Python exercises in this course.)
+(Note that there are real incompatibilities between Python 2 and python 3, so installing the wrong one will break the most Python exercises in this course).

 If you are a Windows user and have no pre-existing Python installation, we recommend that you install [Python(x, y)].
 This distribution includes